Take the Best 120-hour TESOL / TEFL Course!

 Module 3: The Theory and Methodology of TESOL

-Methodology is the most important module in a TESOL certificate course.
-This module contains seven assignments which will require you to develop activities, create full lesson plans, and write reflective essays on recorded ESL lessons.
+Methodology is the most important module in the 120-hour TESOL certificate course.
+You will have to complete 7 assignments, which will require you to develop activities, create full lesson plans, and write reflective essays on recorded ESL lessons.

 Chapter 1: The First Class